 One must read it to make their own judgments, but It seems like the more I read most modern restorationalists texts or prophesies, the more I eventually get the impression that they have been distorted by their cultures, channels or means of revelatory reception.
-But this book (as with the Book of Mormon, D&C, etc) is one of the few that the more I read it, the more I am convinced it is an undistorted revelation straight from the “God of Israel” (the same higher plane group consciousness which dealt with Israel in the Old & New Testament).
+But this book is one of the few that the more I read it, the more I am convinced it is an undistorted revelation straight from the “God of Israel” (the same higher plane group consciousness which dealt with Israel in the Old & New Testament).

 It truly is a spectacular revelation, rivaling any of those found in the Old Testament.
 Its subtle and ubiquitous references and allusions to the Books of Isaiah, Ezekiel and Jeremiah make it seem as though it came from the same author.
 It is certainly not surprising that the revelation was given/written in both English and Hebrew.

 Much as Joseph Smith was given a period of trial and molding before purportedly being given the ancient plates, so too this revelation was first given in 1995, but commanded not to be written until 2004 or published until 2006 (see chap 1 vs. 1-4).
 Further still it suggests that it will not gain any wide audience until the very unexpected events prophesied therein (a final 70 year destruction/captivity of the modern nation of Israel) begin to occur and the prophet is commanded to work miracles in the eyes of the nations.

 The book suggests it need not be rejected or believed at present, since God will “prove” to the nations of its truth by the coming fulfillment of Biblical Prophesy, accompanied bu miraculous events not seen since ancient days.
 (People raised from the dead, A man without legs to walk, Green fire from heaven, etc.)